End of An Era? COVID-19 Emergency Declaration End Dates Announced

 What Action Do I Need to Take Now?

 Here are our recommendations to make sure you’re well-prepared and positioned for this transition:

 - Maintain Regular Business Operations: We strongly encourage all COVID-19 lab and vaccination services providers to continue regular operations and billing activities appropriate to the care being provided.
-While performing your RCM operations, you may want to ensure your billing operations are accelerating activities to ensure claims are filed timely, and appeals are responded to promptly.
+While performing your RCM operations, you may want to ensure your billing operations are accelerating activities to ensure claims are filed timely and appeals are responded to promptly.
 In addition, we recommend the following:

 - Clear Your Old AR: We suggest that you focus your effort between now and 60 days after the official end of the emergency protections on ensuring all old AR is billed to the appropriate payers.
 As payers will likely remove the protections against timely filing, it is vital to ensure all claims are submitted promptly within standard filing windows and that your RCM operations prioritize requests for information and denial responses based on appeal windows.

 - Focus On COB Denials: Any uninsured patients or claims with invalid/incomplete insurance information should be reviewed quickly and scrubbed for insurance.
-You should evaluate processing Coordination of Benefit Denials as well since most of these denials can be remediated with an eligibility solution that has advanced COB detection.
+You should evaluate the processing Coordination of Benefit (COB) Denials as well since most of these denials can be remediated with an eligibility solution that has advanced COB detection.